Caloocan: Landmarks

 The city's most celebrated landmark is the monument to the revolutionary Andrés Bonifacio, which stands on a roundabout where EDSA, MacArthur Highway, Samson Road, and Rizal Avenue Extension intersect.
-The memorial was erected in 1933, and consists of an obelisk with sculptures by National Artist Guillermo Tolentino.
+The memorial was erected in 1933 and consists of an obelisk with sculptures by National Artist Guillermo Tolentino.
 The monument marks the very first battle of the Philippine Revolution on August 3, 1896.
 Recent renovations have been made on the environs of the monument, including the Bonifacio Circle, its former site, and the Caloocan stretch of EDSA, which is 100 m away from the landmark.
 The whole area is known as 'Monumento'.

-The new Caloocan City Hall stands in a rectangular lot bordered by 8th and 9th Streets and 8th and 9th Avenues in Grace Park East at the southern part of the city.
-The old Caloocan City Hall stands at A. Mabini Street in the southern part across from San Roque Parish Cathedral.
-There is also the Caloocan City Hall North serving the northern part of the city, located along Zapote Street in Camarin.
-The city's District Office of the Bureau of Internal Revenue is along EDSA.

 Other sites of historical importance identified by the city government include a lot in P. Zamora Street where the wife of Katipunan leader Andrés Bonifacio once resided; the heritage house of Gertrudes Sevilla, the owner of which is the nephew of Gregoria de Jesús; Santa Quiteria Church in Baesa; and Our Lady of Grace Parish in 11th Avenue; La Loma Cemetery, the oldest cemetery in Manila; and Thai To Taoist Temple along 6th Avenue.
+In addition, the city's District Office of the Bureau of Internal Revenue is along EDSA.

 Police

 The Caloocan City Police Station is under the parent agency National Capital Region Police Office's Northern Police District of the Philippine National Police.
+They were once recognized as the best police station for their contribution to the drug war during the administration of President Rodrigo Duterte.

-The whole Caloocan city police force was recently sacked after a series of crimes, including killings and robberies, were committed by its members.
-However, instead of dismissing the erring police officers, they were scheduled to be retrained by then-PNP Chief Ronald dela Rosa.
+However, the whole Caloocan city police force was recently sacked after a series of crimes, including killings and robberies, were committed by its members.
+However, instead of dismissing the erring police officers, they were scheduled to be retrained by then Philippine National Police Chief Ronald dela Rosa.

+In addition, the Northern Police District is headquartered in Caloocan since 1993.

 Education

-The city's one public university is the University of Caloocan City (formerly Caloocan City Community College in 1971 and Caloocan City Polytechnic College in 1975).
-Other educational institutions offering tertiary education include University of the East Caloocan, Manila Central University, La Consolacion College-Caloocan, and La Consolacion College-Novaliches, Access Computer College Caloocan, AMA Computer College-Caloocan, STI Academic Center Caloocan, among others.
+The city's lone public university is the University of Caloocan City (formerly Caloocan City Community College in 1971 and Caloocan City Polytechnic College in 1975).
+Other educational institutions offering tertiary education include University of the East Caloocan, Manila Central University, La Consolacion College-Caloocan, and La Consolacion College – Novaliches, Access Computer College Caloocan, AMA Computer College-Caloocan, STI Academic Center Caloocan, among others.

-There are also several public and private schools catering to K12 such as: